robulouski/voidy-bootstrap/README.rst

 A `Bootstrap 3 <http://getbootstrap.com>`_ blog theme for the `Pelican <http://getpelican.com>`_ static site generator.

-A blog theme that aims to be mobile friendly, responsive and easily customisable.
+VoidyBootstrap is a theme that aims to be mobile friendly, responsive and easily customisable.
 On larger screens it provides a clean 2 column layout.
 At the top there's a navbar containing page links, and jumbotron area.
 The sidebar has category links and a tag-cloud.  `Font Awesome 4
 <http://fontawesome.io/>`_ is used for icons.

-Designed to be usable right out of the box with minimal configuration, and all the common features expected in a modern blog -- albeit with the ubiquitous Bootstrap look and feel.
+While the theme provides lots of customisation settings, care has been taken to make it usable right out of the box with minimal configuration and sensible defaults -- albeit with the ubiquitous Bootstrap look and feel.

-However, customised CSS and other modifications can be easily incorporated using config settings, without even having to modify any templates.

-But it's mostly intended as a "clean slate" for creating custom Bootstrap-based themes, where all the usual scaffolding and fiddly bits are already taken care of, and all that remains is to provide a custom design on top of the Bootstrap base.
+It's functional but deliberately minimal in terms of design.
+It can be used as is, or as a "clean slate" for creating custom Bootstrap-based websites -- where all the usual scaffolding and fiddly bits are taken care of, and all that remains is to provide a custom design on top of the Bootstrap base it provides.

+The theme tries to accommodate common blogging needs and provide ways to easily accomplish common customisations.

+Customised stylesheets, JavaScript and other modifications can be easily incorporated using configuration settings, and content can be added to the base layout by strategically adding template fragments (as opposed to modifying existing templates).

 Installation